TeoFrame/Jonas-Review-Guesser/src/co-op-plan.md

 This plan outlines the implementation of multiplayer co-op functionality for the Jonas Review Guesser Chrome extension using native WebSockets.
 The extension will support real-time collaborative gameplay where users can share game sessions, compete on a leaderboard, and track each other's progress.

 **Key Features:**
-- Automatic session hosting when user clicks "Share"
-- Join functionality via room codes
+- Join functionality via room codes (first user becomes host)
 - Role-based UI (Host controls navigation, Clients follow along)
 - Real-time leaderboard tracking correct guesses
 - User reply counter showing participation